jrfep/git-novice/_episodes/08-collab.md

-To accept access to the Owner's repo, the Collaborator needs to go to [https://github.com/notifications](https://github.com/notifications) or check for email notification.
-Once there she can accept access to the Owner's repo.
+To accept access to the Owner's repo, the Collaborator needs to go to [https://github.com/notifications](https://github.com/notifications) or check for email notification, and then accept access to the Owner's repo.

-Next, the Collaborator needs to download a copy of the Owner's repository to her machine.
+Next, the Collaborator needs to download a copy of the Owner's repository to their machine.
 This is called "cloning a repo".

-The Collaborator doesn't want to overwrite her own version of `planets.git`, so needs to clone the Owner's repository to a different location than her own repository with the same name.
+The Collaborator doesn't want to overwrite their own version of `planets.git`, so needs to clone the Owner's repository to a different location.

-To clone the Owner's repo into her `Desktop` folder, the Collaborator enters:
+To clone the Owner's repo into their `Desktop` folder, the Collaborator enters:

 ~~~
 $ git clone git@github.com:vlad/planets.git ~/Desktop/vlad-planets